ludeeus/container/README.md

 tag | description
 -- | --
-integration | This is intended to be used if you are developing a custom_component (integration) for Home Assistant. integration-stable | Same as `integration` but only pulls released versions (tags). integration-X.X.X | Same as `integration` but with a version number to lock it to a specific version. base | This serves as a base for the other tags. base-stable | Same as `base` but only pulls released versions (tags). base-X.X.X | Same as `base` but with a version number to lock it to a specific version.
+base | This serves as a base for the other tags. base-stable | Same as `base` but only pulls released versions (tags). base-X.X.X | Same as `base` but with a version number to lock it to a specific version. integration | This is intended to be used if you are developing a custom_component (integration) for Home Assistant. integration-stable | Same as `integration` but only pulls released versions (tags). integration-X.X.X | Same as `integration` but with a version number to lock it to a specific version. frontend | This is intended to be used if you are developing a custom_component (integration) for Home Assistant. frontend-stable | Same as `frontend` but only pulls released versions (tags). frontend-X.X.X | Same as `frontend` but with a version number to lock it to a specific version.

 # Custom commands included